Deploy a management tool with an Azure Resource Manager template

 The instructions in this article will tell you how to deploy the UI by using an Azure Resource Manager template.

 Since the app requires consent to interact with Windows Virtual Desktop, this tool doesn't support Business-to-Business (B2B) scenarios.
 Each Azure Active Directory (AAD) tenant's subscription will need its own separate deployment of the management tool.

 This management tool is a sample.
 Microsoft will provide important security and quality updates.
 The source code is available in GitHub.
 Customers and partners are encouraged to customize the tool to fit their business needs.

 To following browsers are compatible with the management tool:

 - Mozilla Firefox 52.0 or later

 - Safari 10 or later (macOS only)

-What you need to run the Azure Resource Manager template
+What you need to deploy the management tool

-Before deploying the Azure Resource Manager template, you'll need an Azure Active Directory user to deploy the management UI.
+Before deploying the management tool, you'll need an Azure Active Directory (Azure AD) user to create an app registration and deploy the management UI.
 This user must: